IndigoUnited/spoonjs/README.md

 ```
 app/
-    bootstrap.js     // the script that boots the application.
-This file is included the index.html file
-    grunt.js         // the grunt config file for building the project.
-You can edit this file and customise the building process
+    config/
-    config.js        // project configurations
+        config.js          // base project configurations
         config_dev.js      // you can have separate configurations for separate environments.
 In order to use different configs, would load a different file in the index.html file
         config_prod.js
-    states.js        // state and routing configuration
+    states.js              // states to routes configuration
+    bootstrap.js           // the script that boots the application and also setups the AMD loader
 vendor/                    // external dependencies
-    …
+    spoon.js
+    events-emitter
+    ...
+tasks/                                  // place where useful tasks live
+    generators/                         // you can change the generators to tweak the scaffolding process when using the CLI
+        module_create.autofile.js
+        controller_create.autofile.js
+        view_create.autofile.js
+        ...
+    server.js
+    build.js
+    install.js
 src/                 // this is where your application code lives
     Application/     // the main module
         assets/      // this is the ideal place for placing CSS files, images, templates, or anything else you feel appropriate